lutrinos/lutrinos.github.io/docs/projects/easydocs.md

 ---

 !!! info Info
-I am making many structural changes to EasyDocs, related with its core algorithms, to make it more performant and extensible.
+I will not maintain this side project soon.
+However, I started a  rewrite of EasyDocs, related with its core algorithms, to make it more performant and extensible, which might be released some day.
 !!!

 # What is EasyDocs?